PelleLille/hsl-docs/data.rst

   .. function:: MIME.setBody(data)

 	  Set the body (content) of a MIME part.
-If the body argument is bigger than 1 MiB (or an another error occured), the type `none` is returned.
+If the body argument is bigger than 1 MiB (or an another error occurred), the type `none` is returned.
 The MIME parts encoding (`Content-Transfer-Encoding`) will be changed to `base64` as the data will encoded as such.

 	  :param string data: the body content
 	  :return: this